-- a.
-A candidate failing in any number of subjects of Semester I, II and III, may be allowed to keep the term for Semester-IV. - b.
+- c.
+A candidate failing in any number of subjects of Semester III may be allowed to keep the term for Semester IV. - d.
 A candidate will not be awarded degree unless he/she has passed all subjects of all the semester examinations.